MewsSystems/gitbook-connector-api/operations/services.md

 | `TimeUnitStartsUtc` | array of string | required | Set of all time units covered by the time interval; expressed in UTC timezone ISO 8601 format. |
 | `ResourceCategoryAvailabilities` | array of [Resource category availability](#resource-category-availability-ver-2024-01-22) | required | Resource category availabilities. |

-#### Service availability metrics

-* `OutOfOrderBlocks` - Number of resources that are out of order for the resource category ([resource block](./resourceblocks.md)).
-* `PublicAvailabilityAdjustment` - Number of resources marked as manual [availability adjustments](./availabilityadjustments.md).
-* `OtherServiceReservationCount` - Number of resources occupied by another service.
-* `Occupied` - Number of bookings that have been assigned to the resource category (i.e. reservations and blocks).
-* `ConfirmedReservations` - Number of confirmed reservations that have been assigned to the resource category.
-* `OptionalReservations` - Number of optional reservations that have been assigned to the resource category.
-* `BlockAvailability` - Number of blocked resources (from an availability block / allotment).
-* `AllocatedBlockAvailability` - Number of blocked resources that are in a deducting state (from an availability block / allotment).
-* `ActiveResources` - Number of active resources.
-* `UsableResources` - Number of usable resources (i.e. which are not out of order).
-* …

 #### Resource category availability (ver 2024-01-22)